ionic-team/ionic-io-docs/services/getting-started.md

 $ ionic upload
 ```

-To create and sync your Ionic app to the Ionic dashboard
+To create and sync your Ionic app to the Ionic dashboard.
+Note: this will create and modify an ionic.project
+file in the root of your app's code directory.
+Do not modify the app_id field in the JSON, it is supplied
+by the server.

 ### Step 3: Identify your app